CodingAvenue/codestop-course-db-in-php/content/PHPDataObjects/DataObjects.objectives.md

 After completing the lesson, the students should be able to:

-- Identify the parameter and return values of the `PDO:query()` method.
+- Identify valid arguments and return values of the `PDO:query()` method.

 - Use the `PDO::query()` method to execute queries in PHP.